 - Korean Language and Culture II: This course will be offered in each term.
-However, it will NOT count towards the graduation requirement credits. - Korean Language and Culture III This course will be offered in the summer and fall terms.
-However, it will NOT count towards the graduation requirement credits. - Advanced Oral Communication and Composition in Korean: This course will be offered in the Fall term.
+However, it will NOT count towards the graduation requirement credits. - Korean Language and Culture III: This course will be offered in the summer and fall terms.
+However, it will NOT count towards graduation requirement credits. - Advanced Oral Communication and Composition in Korean: This course will be offered in the summer and fall terms.
+However, it will NOT count towards the graduation requirement credits. - Korean Proficiency through TV Drama and Movie: These courses will be offered in the spring term.
 However, it will NOT count towards the graduation requirement credits.

-• Korean Proficiency through TV Drama and Movie: These courses will be offered in the spring term.
-However, it will NOT count towards the graduation requirement credits.

 In principle, the advanced Korean courses will NOT count towards the graduation requirement credits.
 However, those who received a waiver from the 'Korean Language and Culture I' course are required to take an advanced Korean course that will count towards graduation requirement credits for up to 3 credits.
-(Only an advanced course designated by the Korean chair will be counted towards the graduation requirement credits)